dlip/harite/build.md

 ### Case

 - Melt knurled insert nuts into holes in the base and top.
-Heat soldering iron to about 170c temperature and melt while holding the nut down with tweezers to ensure its level.
+Heat soldering iron to about 170c temperature and melt while holding the nut down with tweezers to ensure its level

 ![melt-nuts.jpg](images/melt-nuts.jpg)